 The most underused architecture in 2026 is WordPress as a headless CMS with Next.js on the frontend.
 You get the editorial simplicity that non-technical teams love — the same familiar WordPress interface — with the performance and design flexibility of a Next.js frontend.
 Content editors never need to know a React component exists.

-This approach adds €1,500–3,000 to a typical build but pays back in both performance and content autonomy.
+This approach adds a one-off premium to a typical build but pays back in both performance and content autonomy.
 It's the default recommendation for growth-stage companies where both content velocity and site performance are strategic priorities.

 - Non-technical editors need to publish content independently → WordPress (or WordPress headless)